alikhateb/MeditRWebApplication/README.md

 # MeditRWebApplication
--in WebApp project contains implementation of CQRS and MediatR Patterns and implementing Clean Architecture
+-in WebApp project contains implementation of CQRS and MediatR Patterns and implementing Clean Architecture and using Dapper
 <br>
 -in WebAppMVC project contains Localization and Globalization